-- Interdisciplinary degree programme with innovative specializations in "Operating theatre engineering/Cardiovascular engineering" and "Biomedical Technologies"
+- Interdisciplinary degree programme with innovative specializations in "Operating theatre engineering/Cardiovascular engineering", "Biomedical Technologies" and "Sports Medicine"

 - The engineer at the interface between medicine and technology with excellent career perspectives

-- Technical medicine with further electives and specializations, e.g. biomechanics, emergency medicine, organ support systems, imaging methods
+- Technical medicine with further electives and specializations, e.g. biomechanics, sports medicine engineering, emergency medicine, organ support systems, imaging methods

 - Research and projects cooperation with hospitals and industry

 - Centre for applied simulation (ZAS) for training and research

 - Accredited training centre for cardiotechnology of the European Board of Cardiovascular Perfusion (EBCP)

 During the foundation level studies in the first and second semesters students take subjects from medicine, engineering and the natural sciences, such as anatomy, physiology, clinical chemistry, computer science, physics, electrical engineering, materials engineering, mechanical engineering and design, so that they are prepared for subject-specific medical engineering.